beaucoburn/beaucoburn/README.md

 - 👋 Hi, I’m @beaucoburn
 - 👀 I’m interested in Web Development, specifically FrontEnd Development.
-- 🌱 I’m currently learning React and Next.js
+- 🌱 I’m currently focused on React and Next.js, but soon looking to learn Python and SQL.
-- 💞️
-- 📫
+- 📫 hello@beaucoburn.com

 <!---
 beaucoburn/beaucoburn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.